jcubic/lips/docs/docs/lips/functional-helpers.md

 :::info

-the reduce works differently than in JavaScript, the callback function get accumulator in last argument.
+The reduce works differently than in JavaScript, the callback function get accumulator in last argument.

 :::